-Where a death from natural causes occurs in England and Wales and the principle Informant lives a distance from the Registration district in which the death must be registered, it is permissible for the registration to take place 'By Declaration' at a convenient registry office within England and Wales.
+Where a death from natural causes occurs in England and Wales and the principal Informant lives a distance from the Registration district in which the death must be registered, it is permissible for the registration to take place 'By Declaration' via a convenient registry office within England and Wales.
+This is less likely at present, due to all death registrations being carried out via telephone appointment.
 Before using this procedure the Informant should contact the Registry office nearest to where the death occurred ('Registrar A') for guidance and clearance.

-Whilst this procedure may be more convenient for the Informant, it will result in an additional delay before the funeral takes place.
-A return journey to Registrar A may be well worthwhile to avoid unnecessary hold-up.
+Whilst this procedure may be more convenient for the Informant, it can result in an additional delay before the funeral takes place.

-'Tell us once service'
+'Tell Us Once'

-When making an appointment for Registration, you may be offered the option of using the 'Tell Us Once' service.
+During your appointment for registration, you may be offered the option of using the 'Tell Us Once' service.
 This may save you some administration as it informs several departments and local services on your behalf.

-You will need to bring the following information about the deceased to the appointment (in addition to the Registration procedure above)
+You will need to have the following information available during the appointment (in addition to the Registration procedure above):

-- National Insurance number and date of birth - Details of any benefits or services they were receiving - Driving Licence - Passport - Blue Badge (disabled person's parking badge) - Library Card
+- The deceased's National Insurance number and date of birth - Details of any benefits or services they were receiving - Driving Licence number - Passport number - Blue Badge (disabled person's parking badge) - Library Card

-They will also ask for the following Contact Details
+They will also ask for the following contact details: